-Plant Based Rarities - Raw Haute Cuisine As Premium And Prestigious As It Can Ever Get
+Plant Based Food Rarities - Raw Haute Cuisine As Premium And Prestigious As It Can Ever Get

 Strawberries are red, right?
 Unless you happen to be in Japan.
 Meet Shiroi Houseki or the Japanese ‘White Jewel’ of the Saga Prefecture on Kyushu Island.
 This grandiose white strawberry weighs about 50g and costs $10 apiece.
 Aside from its size, the reason why this super berry costs so much is because only 10% of its crop remain white after slow and controlled sun exposure.

 Surprisingly, they’re not genetically modified - the strawberry farmer Yasuhito Teshima discovered his White Jewel after years of careful cross-breeding and experimentation.
 These strawberries simply lack in anthocyanin, the chemical that’s responsible for giving a distinctive color to plants, fruit, and vegetables.
-As Teshima has discovered for himself, crossbreeding can still produce amazing plant-based hybrids without tampering with nature and our organisms.
+As Teshima has discovered for himself, crossbreeding can still produce amazing plant based food hybrids without tampering with nature and our organisms.